HijackerMax/utils/README.md

-# geographical-utils
+# utils
-Set of geographical utils
+Set of utils for boilerplate code